Best medical practice funding

 What is the best funding for a medical or dental practice?

 It depends on the need: equipment financing for imaging machines and chairs, working capital to bridge insurance reimbursement, and term or SBA loans for acquiring or buying into a practice.
-A broker matches the right one across 50+ lenders, including healthcare specialists.
+A broker matches you to the right funder among those whose guidelines you meet, including healthcare specialists.

 Can I finance expensive medical equipment?

 Yes — equipment financing covers six-figure imaging machines, dental chairs, and lasers, with the equipment as collateral.
-Healthcare-aware lenders price it competitively because the gear holds value.
+Healthcare-aware funders price it competitively because the gear holds value.

 How do practices fund insurance reimbursement gaps?